 Retinol is an ingredient where it’s important to know what percentage/strength you’re applying.
 While your skin may be doing well on a low strength retinol serum, adding a moisturizer containing additional Retinol on top could lead to dryness and irritation.
 It’s best to keep this ingredient in just one of your products and complementing it with skin soothing ingredients such as Aloe and Calendula Extract.

 Successfully putting together a skincare routine often requires a certain level of restraint.
-Active ingredients can deliver exceptional results but can also cause harm when overused or improperly mixed.
-The key is to start slow with just one or two actives and observe how your skin tolerates them.
-When you’re certain that your skin is acclimated and is not reacting negatively, you can go ahead and introduce another active into your routine.
+Some ingredients can deliver exceptional results but can also cause harm when overused or improperly mixed.
+The key is to start slow with just one or two main ingredients and observe how your skin tolerates them.
+When you’re certain that your skin is acclimated and is not reacting negatively, you can go ahead and introduce another ingredient into your routine.

 Atolla closely monitors the health of your skin with our monthly (Re)Assessment, which includes an at-home Skin TestThe test measures your skin’s oil, moisture, and pH levels, so you can better understand your skin and its varying needs.
 Your custom products are able to change with your skin as well as the seasons to help keep it as healthy and nourished as possible.